Geeksltd/GCop/Rules/GCop414.md

 ## Rule description

-In many cases it is not necessory to call ToString method when using the + operator, as the C# compiler is smart enough to automatically do that.
+In many cases it is not necessary to call `ToString` method when using the + operator, as the C# compiler is smart enough to automatically do that.
 The benefits of not calling it unnecessarily are:

 1. Avoid unnecessary clutter in your code.
 2. To avoid null reference exception (in case the object is null)